bids-apps/MRtrix3_connectome/README.md

 -  *bids_dir*: The directory with the input dataset formatted according to the BIDS standard.

 -  *output_dir*: The directory where the output files should be stored.
-If you are running group level analysis, this folder should be prepopulated with the results of the participant level analysis.
+If you are running group level analysis, this directory should be prepopulated with the results of the participant level analysis.

 -  *analysis_level*: Level of the analysis that will be performed.
-Multiple participant level analyses can be run independently (in parallel) using the same output_dir.
+Multiple participant level analyses can be run independently (in parallel) by the user using the same output directory without conflict.
 Options are: participant, group

 ### Options